Daniëlle van de Donk interview: ‘Hup Hup’ to the big time – Dutch midfielder paints the track Oranje

 “There is always room for improvement but I am content about women’s football in Holland.
 The clubs are participating in the BeNe League for the third season and people are getting used to women’s football and the competition.

 “The competition is more steady; no uncertainties about the participating clubs like in the past.
-In Holland, girls’ and women’s soccer is the fastest growing team sport.
+In Holland, girls’ and women’s soccer is the fastest-growing team sport.

 “In the early days, there were always a lot of jokes about women’s football but nowadays the sport is more accepted in Holland.
 This is also because of the big clubs in men’s soccer like PSV continuing with women’s soccer and wanting to develop the sport in the future.

-“This has a lot of potential in my opinion, but it can and may go faster.”
+“This has a lot of potential, in my opinion, but it can and may go faster.”

-The team play at Sportcomplex De Herdgang, where PSV’s men’s team train, and Daniëlle attends the Johan Cruyff University, which helps athletes by providing studies to support them after their career.
+Her team play at Sportcomplex De Herdgang, where PSV’s men’s team train, and Daniëlle attends the Johan Cruyff University, which helps athletes by providing studies to support them after their career.
 Daniëlle touches upon this as she sheds some light on life away from the pitch.

 “I’m always staying close to sport.
 I love to play sports and being active; it really satisfies me and makes me happy.

-“Eventually, I want to do something in sports but I’m not sure in which form.
+“Eventually, I want to do something in sports, but I’m not sure in which form.
 I study at the JCU – sport marketing and sport management – so I have opportunities for the future, but for now I will work on the goals I want to achieve with football.

 “I have some hobbies besides football: drawing, painting, mountain biking, playing tennis, shopping, and being with friends.”

 The days seem to be disappearing quickly as we approach the upcoming edition of the pinnacle of the women’s game.
-The cities of Edmonton, Moncton, Montreal, Ottawa, Vancouver and Winnipeg will welcome a whole host of nationalities in what will be as much a celebration of a game so many love as it will be a competition.
+The cities of Edmonton, Moncton, Montreal, Ottawa, Vancouver and Winnipeg will welcome a host of nationalities, in what will be as much a celebration of a game so many love as it will be a competition.

 Asked to place herself into the line-up and to select four of her best teammates to join her, here are the players who got the call for Daniëlle’s all-Dutch selection.